dogrun-inc/txt2gpml/README.md

 - organism
 - layout(optional)

 You can specify the layout of graphviz, such as dot or circo.
-The default program is circo.
+Default value is circo.

 ### nodes
 - Label